|Best for YouTube beginners (Windows)||NCH VideoPad||SEE IT||

 - No multicam capabilities

 The simple iMovie interface only shows you the tools you need when you need them.
 A standard three-pane layout includes source material, your video content, and a timeline.
-The software only has two video tracks, a limitation that most editors will outgrow, but, on the flip side, it’s easier for beginners to focus on the fundamentals of laying out a compelling and focused story.
+The software only has two video tracks, a limitation that most editors will outgrow.
+On the flip side, it’s easier for beginners to focus on the fundamentals of laying out a compelling and focused story.

 Editing in iMovie is simple.
 If you slide the mouse over a clip while in Media View, you’ll scrub through your footage for easy previews.
 Once you drag a selected clip into the timeline, it automatically links up with the other clips.
 Trim or extend your selections by dragging their fronts or backs.
 Clips conveniently lock together so you can move whole chunks without worrying that you might accidentally leave part of a sequence behind.

-Best YouTube editor for Mac: Adobe Premiere Pro
+Best video editor for Mac: Adobe Premiere Pro

 - Cost: $20.99-$31.49/month (Included with Creative Cloud subscription)